Websoft9/win-ansible-wampserver/docs/else-troubleshooting.md

 # Troubleshooting

-We collect the most common troubleshooting of using Metabase for your reference:
+We collect the most common troubleshooting of using WampServer for your reference:

+## Application related

+#### Redirects Error?

+Check your *.htaccess* file in your application root directory, remove cycle redirects settings

 ## Database related